 A few years ago, the group partnered with the Bennington Museum to include a pottery-related lecture, which takes place at 4 pm on Friday at the Bennington Museum.
 Past topics have included 'New Research on Bennington's Potters', 'Patriotic Designs on American Stoneware' and 'A History of the Cushman Pottery of Albany, NY'.
 The lecture is included with the $10 admission to the Bennington Museum and those who would like to browse through the museum collections prior to the lecture may do so.

-The Fall 2017 session will take place on Friday, September 15 and Saturday, September 16.
-Friday's lecture will be back at the Bennington Museum where Jack McMackin and Kevin Daughney will talk about the Frank Norton pottery in Worcester, MA.
-Jack and Kevin have been collecting Worcester stoneware for many years and are recognized authorities on the subject.
-A group dinner will follow immediately after the lecture at the Madison Brewing Company in downtown Bennington.
+The Fall 2018 session will take place on Friday, September 14 and Saturday, September 15.
+Friday's lecture will be back at the Bennington Museum and promises to be enlightening.
+Tim Bailey, Jude Hanley and Curtis Rice will talk about the connection between potter Josiah Chapman and the stoneware made in Albany and Troy, NY, circa 1803 to 1815.
+These three men have studied stoneware from the Albany/Troy area for some time and have developed an extensive amount of knowledge on the subject.
+A group dinner will follow immediately afterward at the Madison Brewing Company in downtown Bennington.